yaocloud/kakine/README.md

 ## Usage

+### Syntax

-You can define Security Group configuration for OpenStack via YAML format.
-Like following syntax.
+You can define Security Group configuration for OpenStack in YAML format as the following example.

 ```yaml
 app: